edwardgunning/ISBS-FDA-data-preparation-workshop/README.md

   domains of each observation to use them with the `fda` package.

-- The most common approach, particularly for periodic data or data with very clearly defined start and end points, is the linearly time (or length) normalise the data.
-We simply, linearly stretch or compress the time values so that the start and end of each curve match, and we can treat them as data defined on a common domain.
+- The most common approach, particularly for periodic data or data with very clearly defined start and end points, is to linearly time (or length) normalise.
+That is, we linearly stretch or compress the time values so that the start and end of each curve match, and we can treat them as data defined on a common domain.

 #### 2 (a) <u>Common Approach</u>: Resample to Time Normalize and then Smooth

-- Use a cubic spline to interpolate the data to $101$ points (often done in motion capture soft.
-Do this to each row of the data.
+- Use a cubic spline to interpolate the data to $101$ points (often done in motion capture software), Do this to each row of the data.

 - We use `apply()` to do the same operation to each row of the data – we could also do it in a loop.

-- This gives us a $200 \times 100$ matrix that we can pass to `smooth.basis()` to smooth/ represent all the curves collectively.
+- This gives us a $200 \times 101$ matrix that we can pass to `smooth.basis()` to smooth/ represent all the curves collectively.

 ``` r